 Interestingly, despite these increased laws surrounding pot, cannabis used to grow all throughout the five boroughs of New York, with reports of 10-foot-tall hemp and marijuana plants peppered throughout the State up until the 1950s.
 It's estimated that roughly 19,000 kg of marijuana were popping up throughout the boroughs, until the Sanitation Department General Inspector John E. Gleason, was given the task of ridding New York of its pot plants.
 Rumour has it that the Sanitation Department claimed to eliminate $6 million worth of weed over this period.

-This strict stance lasted less than half a decade, with the state deciding in 1977, to decriminalize cannabis possession of anything under 26 grams.
-If you were caught carrying within this weight range, you'd receive a $100 fine.
+New York's strict stance on cannabis lasted less than half a decade, with the state deciding to decriminalize cannabis possession of anything under 26 grams in 2019.
+If you are caught carrying within this weight range, you will receive a $100 fine.

-Though the law was somewhat relaxed, it didn't incorporate the possession or consumption of marijuana in public view (MPV) which would soon become another major issue for the state.
+Though cannabis laws are becoming more relaxed in New York, consumption of marijuana in public view (MPV) remains illegal and has since become another major issue for the state.

 According to the research paper 'An Analysis of Alternatives to New York City's Current Marijuana Arrest and Detention Policy' in the 1990s:

 "The number of NYPD arrests for smoking marijuana in public view (MPV) increased from 3,000 in 1994 to over 50,000 in 2000, and have been about 30,000 in the mid 2000s."